mbcaldwell77/ScryVaultHTML/README.md

 * **Known Good State:** The event bubbling issue (clicking a button and collapsing the accordion) has been fixed.
 The app is stable and functional.

 ### **Next Steps & To-Do List**

-1. **Improve Data Quality:**
-   * **Priority \#1:** Switch the data lookup from the **OpenLibrary API** to the more robust **Google Books API** to get more accurate metadata and, crucially, better cover images.
-   * Implement an **"Edit Before Saving"** workflow.
-After looking up a new book, the app should present the fetched data in an editable form, allowing the user to verify/correct the cover art, publisher, etc., before creating the master record in the database.
-2. **UI/UX Refinements:**
+1. **UI/UX Refinements:**
    * Implement an "item detail page" or an "edit copy" modal, accessible by clicking/tapping on a specific inventory copy.
 This would allow for editing details after the initial entry.
-   * Add a search/filter bar for the main collection view.
+   * Add a search/filter bar for the main collection view with robust and powerful sort and filter.
+   * compact list view or similar